 Bar Tonique

 Hidden off the beaten path in the French Quarter, Bar Tonique has long been a favorite among locals seeking quality drinks without pretense.
-This oasis offers one-of-a-kind service and a wide selection of mocktails.
+This oasis offers temperance drinks and is your go-to place for a phosphate soda.
+They also offer cream sodas with house-made strawberry or pineapple syrup - yum!

 Nestled in the vibrant Warehouse District, this unique bar beckons patrons with a tantalizing array of artisanal mocktails and distinctive culinary delights, all within an ambiance that seamlessly blends spirited energy with luxurious sophistication.
-As an integral component of Maison de la Luz, the venue goes beyond conventional boundaries, boasting an exclusive private speakeasy reserved for hotel guests, offering an intimate setting with seating for twelve.
-Bar Marilou is not merely a bar; it is an unparalleled experience that redefines the intersection of creativity and hospitality.
+Their alcohol-free options include offerings such as "Girl in the Corner," made with amaretti, passionfruit, and lemon.

-A breakfast, brunch, and lunch spot situated in the Lower Garden District.
-This eatery serves Southern-inspired and locally sourced American cuisine, featuring a mocktail menu that caters to brunch enthusiasts.
+Birdy's is a breakfast, brunch, and lunch spot situated in the Lower Garden District.
+This eatery serves Southern-inspired and locally sourced American cuisine, featuring a mocktail menu that caters to brunch enthusiasts including Virgin Mary, virgin brunch punch, and a mocktail of the day.

 Cane & Table

 This renowned bar in the iconic and bustling French Quarter celebrates Caribbean-inspired mocktails, cocktails, and cuisine.
-Cane & Table was also a semifinalist for the James Beard Foundation’s Outstanding Bar Program award.
+Enjoy a non-alcoholic spritz and passionfruit ginger lemonade during your visit.

 Commander’s Palace